mlabuda2/nf-tower-docs/docs/tw-agent.md

 description: 'Using the Tower Agent.'
 ---

-# Tower Agent
+# Nextflow Tower Agent

-Tower Agent allows Tower to launch pipelines on HPC clusters that do not allow direct access through an SSH client.
+`tw-agent` allows Tower to launch pipelines on HPC clusters that do not allow direct access through an SSH client.

 Tower Agent is a standalone process that when executed in a node that can submit jobs to the cluster (i.e. the login node) it establishes an authenticated secure reverse connection with Tower, allowing Tower to submit and monitor new jobs.
 The jobs are submitted on behalf of the same user that it's running the agent process.